steinwurf/kodo-ns3-examples/docs/recoders.rst

 Now we aggregate the generation of coded packets from the relays to the scheduling process.
 We send packets from each recoder independently from previously having received a packet.
-However, the recoder will only send coded packets from the coded packets that it has.
-All relays send their coded packet at the same time.
+However, the recoder will only send coded packets from the coded packets that it has l.i. packets and it sucessfully access the medium.
+If some relays send their coded packet at, the same time, the event scheduling organizes them properly.

 Simulation Runs
 ---------------